letsencrypt/website/content/en/docs/profiles.md

 | [Max Names](#max-names)                                              | 100                                       |
 | [Identifier Types](#identifier-types)                                | DNS                                       |

 <sup id="footnote-1">\*</sup>: If the CSR submitted at finalize time requests a specific Common Name that corresponds to a dNSName Subject Alternative Name, that request is honored.
-If the the CSR does not request a specific Common Name, the first dNSName Subject Alternative Name requested will be promoted into the Subject Common Name.
+If the CSR does not request a specific Common Name, the first dNSName Subject Alternative Name requested will be promoted into the Subject Common Name.
 If either the requested name or the to-be-promoted name is too long to fit in the Common Name field (64+ characters), the Common Name will be left empty.

 <sup id="footnote-2">†</sup>: Only included for certificates with RSA public keys.